openenergymonitor/guide/source/setup/connect.markdown

 #  First Boot

 <p class="note">
-<b>This guide assumes that an emonPi / emonBase pre-built SD card is being used.</b>
+<b>This guide assumes using emonPi / emonBase pre-built SD card.</b>
 </p>

 This SD card can be [purchased from the shop](http://shop.openenergymonitor.com/pre-loaded-emonsd-microsd-card-for-raspberry-pi/) or downloaded: